 Section 7.4-A. Medicaid Disaster Relief for the COVID-19 National Emergency, Cont’d

-(iii) one-time supplemental payment effective July 1, 2021; (6) (i) the rate increase for chronic disease hospitals is in effect from January 1, 2021 through February 28, 2021 and (ii) the rate add-on for ventilation beds at chronic disease hospitals is in effect from October 1, 2021 through June 30, 2022; and (7) the payment changes for section 1915(i) Connecticut Home Care Program for Elders services and section 1915(k) Community First Choice agency-based support and planning coach services are as follows: (i) one-time supplemental payment effective July 1, 2021, (ii) increases for specified services effective July 1, 2021, and (iii) increases for specified services effective August 1, 2021.As detailed in section E.3 below, the separate codes for behavioral health services delivered via audio-only telephone are in effect from March 18, 2020 through May 6, 2020.
+(iii) one-time supplemental payment effective July 1, 2021; (6) (i) the rate increase for chronic disease hospitals is in effect from January 1, 2021 through February 28, 2021 and (ii) the rate add-on for ventilation beds at chronic disease hospitals is in effect from October 1, 2021 through June 30, 2022; and (7) the payment changes for section 1915(i) Connecticut Home Care Program for Elders services, section 1915(i) Connecticut Housing Engagement and Support Services (CHESS), and section 1915(k) Community First Choice agency-based support and planning coach services, as applicable, are as follows: (i) one-time supplemental payment effective July 1, 2021, (ii) increases/performance/supplemental payments for specified services effective July 1, 2021, August 16, 2021, and various subsequent dates specified below and (iii) increases for specified services effective August 1, 2021 and July 1, 2022 through September 30, 2022.As detailed in section E.3 below, the separate codes for behavioral health services delivered via audio-only telephone are in effect from March 18, 2020 through May 6, 2020.

 As detailed in section E.4 below, payment to outpatient hospitals for specimen collection for COVID-19 tests for non-patients is in effect starting July 1, 2021.